 Do Crickets Die in Winter?

 Believe it or not, when the temperature drops, not a single cricket will be chirping outside.
-That’s because they all die in the winter, and it’s only the eggs that they laid before winter that brings them back in the spring!
+They all die in the winter, and it’s only the eggs that they laid before winter that bring them back in the spring!

 If you’re raising crickets in captivity, you don’t have to worry about this.
 As long as you keep the temperature up, there’s no cold weather to wipe them out!

-Whether you’re looking to raise crickets or eliminate them as a pest, it all starts with their diet.
-Fortunately for those raising them, they’re not picky eaters, but this quickly becomes a con if you’re trying to get rid of them.
+Whether you’re looking to raise crickets or eliminate them as pests, it all starts with their diet.
+Fortunately for those raising them, they’re not picky eaters, but this is a con if you’re trying to get rid of them.

-Hopefully, this guide gave you a better idea of what to expect and what they eat.
+Hopefully, this guide gave you a better idea of what to expect regarding crickets and what they eat.
 This way, you’re ready for whatever they throw at you!

 Featured Image Credit: Richard Malo, Pixabay